• Skip to primary navigation

 2. Potatoes - red-skinned or sweet potatoes will work too.
 You don't have to peel the gold or red potatoes, but you'll want to peel the sweet potatoes.

-3. Flavor Add-In Ideas - ½ teaspoon of ground cumin, caraway seeds, turmeric, ground ginger, or chili powder.
+3. Flavor Add-In Ideas - ½ teaspoon ground cumin, caraway seeds, turmeric, ground ginger, a dash of liquid smoke, or chili powder.

 4. Topping Ideas - vegan parmesan cheese, nutritional yeast, sliced green onions, chives, vegan sour cream (makes a creamy broth), a squeeze of lemon, sauerkraut, crushed red pepper, vegan bacon crumbles, hot sauce, or smoked paprika.